Rm-fr-y/Kali-Linux-Seamless-Mode/README.md

 5. Download the [Bash script](https://github.com/Rm-fr-y/Kali-Linux-Seamless-Mode/blob/main/launch-kex.sh) and place it in your WSL home directory ~/ (cd ~/).

-6. Adjust the GDK and QT scales on the script to match your resolution.

-	- The default is from my system which has a 2880 x 1620 resolution with a 200% scale in Windows.
-Do your research to determine the best configuration for your system.

-7. Adjust the display settings for VcXsrv, this is a common configuration step if your Kali system is blurry at startup.
+6. Adjust the display settings for VcXsrv, this is a common configuration step if your Kali system is blurry at startup.

 	1. Navigate to C:\Program Files\VcXsrv\ in file explorer.